run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/cluster.md

 Perform the cluster installation instructions explained [here](../../../cluster-setup/cluster-install/#step-3-install-runai).
 When creating a new cluster, select the __OpenShift__  target platform.

+!!!
+Attention
+    The cluster wizard shows extra commands which are unique to OpenShift.
+Remember to run them all.

 ### Optional configuration